 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-CDF is exposed to this risk as it raises deposits and also lends and invests funds.
+CDF is exposed to this risk as it raises deposits and lends and invests funds.

-To mitigate the interest rate risk arising from deposits raised, deposits are priced at variable and fixed rates with the maximum tenor limited to 12 months, for the majority the fixed rate deposits.
+To mitigate the interest rate risk arising from deposits raised, deposits are priced at variable and fixed rates with the maximum tenor limited to 12 months.
+The majority of deposits are fixed rate deposits.
 Fixed rate deposits with a tenor of 1 to 5 years have been limited to 15% of the total of deposits.
 On the other hand, the majority of the funds lent are on a variable basis.
 In the event that funds are lent on a fixed rate basis, the fixed rate may be swapped for a variable rate.
 These arrangements are in respect to loans maturing between 1 to 5 years, and over 5 years as detailed below.

-(v) Interest rate risk (ctd.)
+- 18. Financial risk management (ctd.) - (v) Interest rate risk (ctd.)